tijme/not-your-average-web-crawler/latest/_sources/options_callbacks.rst.txt

 After request finish
 ~~~~~~~~~~~~~~~~~~~~

 Can be used to run some code after the request finished executing.
-It receives three arguments, :class:`nyawc.Queue`, which contains all the items currently in the queue (also finished items), :class:`nyawc.QueueItem`, which is the item (request/response pair) in the queue that will now be executed and ``new_queue_items`` (array of :class:`nyawc.QueueItem`), which contains the request/response pairs that were found during this request.
+It receives three arguments, :class:`nyawc.Queue`, which contains all the items currently in the queue (also finished items), :class:`nyawc.QueueItem`, which is the item (request/response pair) in the queue that was executed and ``new_queue_items`` (array of :class:`nyawc.QueueItem`), which contains the request/response pairs that were found during this request.

 -  By returning ``CrawlerActions.DO_STOP_CRAWLING``, the crawler will stop crawling entirely.
 -  When returning ``CrawlerActions.DO_CONTINUE_CRAWLING``, the crawler will continue like normally.